guilhermenicolini/core-api/README.md

 App is an instance of express() with some pre-defined configurations:
 - /health route
 - body parser middleware that transform body into JSON
+- trim all body and headers string values
 - content-type middleware that set content-type to JSON
 - cors that enable cors to all api